silentrobi/Periodic_Automatic_Email_Sender/README.md

 *  **job**()  contains all operations to send email weekly.

 In this script file APScheluder library is used to create 'cron' job.
 There are different scheduler in APScheduler.
-Most suitables are BlockingScheduler and BackgroundScheduler class.&nbsp;
+Most suitables are BlockingScheduler and BackgroundScheduler class.

 **Note:** if BlockScheduler is used then no need to use Flask or infinite loop in clock.py file as start() method never returns.
 However if BackgroundScheduler is used then we need
 `if __name__ == '__main__':
     app.run(debug= True, use_reloader=False)`
 code or infinite loop `while True:
     time.sleep(2)` code at the end of the clock.py file.